Jamie Macoun: Personal life

-Macoun and his wife Karen have three children: Colin, Katherine and Jenna.
-He and Karen briefly operated a stuffed toy selling business while he played for the Calgary Flames.
+Macoun and his wife Karin have three children: Colin, Katherine and Jenna.
+He and Karin briefly operated a stuffed toy selling business while he played for the Calgary Flames.
 By 1992, he had become a partner in a real estate firm and though he was playing for the Maple Leafs at the time, he returned to the Alberta city in his off-seasons to gain his realtors license.
 In addition to real estate, Macoun also had an ownership share in a Ford dealership in Ontario.
 Macoun and his family settled in Calgary following his playing career.